James F. Drane Bioethics Institute Founder and Director, 1969-2018

 Dr. James F. Drane took a circuitous route to Edinboro University.
 It was a path that shaped him, both personally and professionally, and led to the establishment of one of the only centers for bioethics research in a state university in this country.

-The oldest of ten children in a poor Chester, Pennsylvania family, Drane felt a calling to the priesthood.
+The oldest of ten children in a poor family in Chester, Pennsylvania, Drane felt a calling to the priesthood.
 He received his religious education at St. John’s Seminary in Little Rock, Arkansas and a Theology degree from the Gregorian University in Rome.
 He was ordained a Catholic priest.
-He advanced his education at Middleburry College, where he received a degree in Romance Languages before earning his PhD in Philosophy at the University of Madrid.
+He advanced his education at Middlebury College, where he received a degree in Romance Languages before earning his PhD in Philosophy at the University of Madrid.

-Along the way, he studied under the world-renowned doctor of psychiatry, Carl Mettinger, in Houston, Texas, served as Professor at Yale University, and made a trip around the world, researching public policies in different cultures on ethical issues in medicine.
+He studied under the world-renowned doctor of psychiatry, Karl Menninger, in Topeka Kansas, spent years in research at Yale University, and made a trip around the world, researching public policies in different cultures on ethical issues in medicine.

-When he arrived at Edinboro University in 1969, he collaborated with then University President to establish the Bioethics Institute.
+When he arrived at Edinboro University in 1969, he collaborated with the then University President, to establish the Bioethics Institute.
 Although no longer a cleric, Drane has never lost his passion for continuing his ministry in the area of bioethics.
-He traveled to Central America on behalf of the World Health Organization to monitor research being done on human subjects.
+He traveled to Central and South America on behalf of the World Health Organization to monitor research being done on human subjects.

 Drane remains on campus as the Russell B. Roth Professor of Bioethics, at the James F. Drane Bioethics Institute.

 James F. Drane Bioethics Institute Director and Fellowship Director, 2018-Present